HosseineShams/8-Puzzle/README.md

 # 8-Puzzle Game & Solver

-this code is a sophisticated toolset tailored for enthusiasts of the classic 8-puzzle game.
+This code is a sophisticated toolset tailored for enthusiasts of the classic 8-puzzle game.
 Whether you're a casual player or a puzzle researcher, this code offers both an interactive gameplay experience and a state-of-the-art IDA-Star (A*) algorithm to compute optimal solutions.

 ## 🌟 Features